usevital/usevital.github.io/README.md

-# notessential.github.io
+# usevital.github.io

-Simply hosts a basic HTML file that tells people to access the main website.
-For... overly curious people, just in case.
+Hosts a basic HTML file with redirect buttons for the many projects under the Vital umbrella.